fatihcaliss/acme-data-room/README.md

 ## 👨‍💻 Author

-Built with ❤️ for the Virtual Data Room MVP

----

 **Note**: This is an MVP (Minimum Viable Product) designed to demonstrate core functionality.
 For production use, consider adding authentication, cloud storage, and additional security features.